elazar/resume/README.md

 [rheaply.com](https://rheaply.com)

-**Software Engineer (Remote) - January 2022 to Present**
+**Software Engineer (Remote) - January 2022 to December 2022**

 * Maintained an existing asset management service built on Node/TypeScript, PostgreSQL, Elasticsearch, and AWS services
 * Contributed to a new furniture-targeted asset management service built on TypeScript, PostgreSQL, and OpenSearch hosted on AWS
-* Lead development of new services for authentication (using Okta) and image hosting and transformation built on TypeScript and AWS S3 and CloudFront
+* Led development of new services for authentication (using Okta) and image hosting and transformation built on TypeScript and AWS S3 and CloudFront
+* Contributed improvements to Docker-based local development environments
+* Assisted in codifying AWS infrastructure using Terraform

 ### Stack Sports